jinming060716/Student-Mangament-System/README.md

 ## Project Structure

-- `Main.java`: Entry point of the application
+- `app.java`: Entry point of the application
 - `Student.java`: Defines the Student object and its properties
-- `StudentManager.java`: Handles core logic for managing students
+- `StudentSystem.java`: Handles core logic for managing students
 - Other utility or helper classes as needed

 ## Notes